Timely Warning Notice [TWN] / Safety Alert

 Administration, Staff, Students, CSA’s, Visitors

 Under the federal Jeanne Clery Act, Adelphi University Department of Public Safety is responsible to disseminate a Timely Notice.
 Adelphi University will issue a Timely Warning Notice, also known as a Safety Alert, in the event that it receives notice of an alleged Clery Crime occurring within Clery Geography.
 Clery Geography includes the Garden City Campus, Hauppauge Education & Conference Center, Manhattan Center, Hudson Valley Center, non-campus property (property owned/controlled by the University), and/or public property (property within or immediately adjacent to campus).
 The crimes that often require the distribution of a TWN/Safety Alert include Murder/Non-negligent Manslaughter (or any suspicious death), Robbery, Aggravated Assault, Sexual Assault (Rape, Fondling, Statutory Rape, Incest), patterns of Burglaries, and/or major cases of arson.
 In addition, you may see a TWN/Safety Alert for other Clery or Non-Clery crimes when deemed necessary.
-In the event that a situation happens within Clery Geography, and the judgement of the Executive Director of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat (with advisement from Local Law Enforcement and/or Title IX), a campus wide “timely warning” is distributed.
+In the event that a situation happens within Clery Geography, and the judgement of the Chief of Campus Safety and Emergency Management of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat (with advisement from Local Law Enforcement and/or Title IX), a campus wide “timely warning” is distributed.
 For the purpose of this policy, “timely” means as soon as reasonably possible after an incident has been reported to the Department of Public Safety, to the Campus Security Authorities identified by Adelphi University or local police agencies that have reported the information to the University.

 The University will issue a Timely Warning Notice / Safety Alert in all instances in which (1) a crime is committed; (2) the perpetrator has not been apprehended; and (3) there is a substantial risk to the physical safety of other members of the campus community because of this crime.
 Such crimes include, but are not limited to: (1) Clery Crimes that are reported to any Campus Security Authority or the local police; or (2) the University determines that the incident represents an ongoing threat to the campus community.